jayprophit/cs50-Python/Python Documentation.md

 round(
     number          - represents 1 number
     [               - optional choice
-    ndigits=None    - specify the number of digits e'g' you want the number 3.589068 rounded to 2 decimal point that would equal 3.59, if you dont specify it rounds to the nearest integer (number)
+    ndigits=None    - specify the number of digits e.g. you want the number 3.589068 rounded to 2 decimal point that would equal 3.59, if you don't specify it rounds to the nearest integer (number)
     ]               - optional choice
 )

 Number break - 0,000.00
-to break a number up, so it has a comma in mathmatics e.g. 1000 is 1,000 using the format principle and a list bracket {}
+to break a number up, so it has a comma in mathematics e.g. 1000 is 1,000 using the format principle and a list bracket {}

 e.g.